0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 **What is an "untraceable firearm"?**

 Any *firearm* made after July 1, 2019 that does not have a serial number applied by a federally licensed manufacturer, importer, or dealer.
-This definition has existed since 2019 in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010), though this bill slightly modifies it to also include serial numbers applied by dealers rather than only manufacturers and importers.
+This definition has existed since 2019 in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010), though this bill slightly modifies it to also include serial numbers applied by dealers rather than only those applied by manufacturers and importers.

 **Are "untraceable firearms" now illegal?**